Spring 2019 – International Affairs & Public Policy

 GOVT 422 (3 credits)

 This course reflects on the provisions of the Constitution, the values on which it is based, and the contributions it has made to policy, governance and democracy in the United States.
 The course will examine the Congress, executive branch, committees, parties, and interest groups as sources of policy.
-Please click here for a sample syllabus.
+Please click here for the Spring 2018 syllabus.